Procedures for Doctoral Study

 ____ 1.
 Obtain and complete paperwork for Graduate School (Graduate School Office of Records).

 ____ 2.
-Schedule appointment with Graduate School editor as early as possible for a format review of the dissertation.
+Schedule an appointment with Graduate School editor as early as possible for a format review of the dissertation.

 Examination Policy for Graduate Examinations Where Student Performance is Unsatisfactory